Frequently Asked Questions

 After a Grant Award

-What is the process after grant funding has been announced?Awardees will begin the project preparation period.
-The project preparation period is designed to assist awardees in successfully completing applicable administrative requirements before the proposed project commences.
+What is the process after grant funding has been announced?Grantees will begin the project preparation period.
+The project preparation period is designed to assist grantees in successfully completing applicable administrative requirements before the proposed project commences.
 Activities include:

 - IRB approvals if applicable